 Much of the land surrounding the Upper Works trailheads is privately-owned.
 Hunting, fishing, camping, dogs, and off-trail travel are not allowed.

-Submitted my lumberzac (Webshots Page
+Submitted my lumberzac (Webshots Page) and WalksWithBlackflies:

 The Adirondacks are part of the Canadian Shield, not the much younger Appalachian Range.
 The mountains of the Great Range are formed from metanorthosite, except for Armstrong, which is comprised syenite gneiss.
 The reason for this difference is linked to the origin of the Adirondack Mountains themselves.